State and Local Policy Database

 Effective July 2011, ASHRAE Standard 90.1-2007 applies to all private commercial buildings built or remodeled as well as state-owned construction.

-In 2019, the Maine Legislature enacted three important amendments to building codes.
+In 2019, the Maine Legislature enacted three important amendments to residential building codes.
 First, Public Law (PL) 391 established that the Maine Uniform Building and Energy Code (MUBEC) must update the code from the 2009 IECC to the 2015 or a newer version, that it must be kept up to date with the latest version of the IECC, and required that it be applied in every municipality in Maine, regardless of population.
 (Pursuant to existing law, enforcement of the code is voluntary in municipalities having fewer than 4,000 customers, representing about 40% of the population).
 Second, PL 517 modified and improved the oversight and training of code enforcement officers.
 Third, PL 392 required the MUBEC to establish a stretch code that may be adopted by any municipality.
+The MUBEC Board accepted the 2021 edition of all of the IRC, IEBC, and the IECC, and these rules will become effective in 2024 upon final review and approval by the Attorney General.

-Michigan is currently operating under the 2015c commercial energy code.
+Michigan is currently operating under the 2015 Michigan Energy Code.
 The state is currently in the process of completing an update of the commercial energy code to the most recent IECC 2021 code.
-Public comments were received during a series of meetings and through written comments and ended on 3/16/2022.
-There will be another draft released after consideration of the comments submitted and then there will be another public comment period for consideration before the final version is published.
-The Bureau of Construction Codes is planning to have this code finalized before the end of the calendar year.
+Public comments were received during a series of meetings and through written comments and ended on 2/22/2024.
+The final code is expected to go to JCAR for review/approval with the goal of the new code going into effect in the fall of 2024.

 Weakening amendments have been adopted for both the residential and commercial codes.
 Per analysis by the Midwest Energy Efficiency Alliance (MEEA), the Michigan-specific amendments to the residential code reduced the efficiency of the standard (2015 IECC) by 11%; the Michigan-specific amendments to the commercial code reduced the standard (ASHRAE 90.1-2013) by 1%.